djrollins/haskell-from-first-principles-old/notes.md

 # Functor

-Apply (lift) a function over a structure to transform the contents, leaving the structure alone.
+A Functor is a mapping between categories...?

-It is a mapping between categories.
+`fmap` applies (or lifts) a function over a structure to transform the contents, leaving the structure alone.

 For `Either` it only applies to the `Right` data constructor.
 Similarly for tuple pairs it only applies to the second member: